google-site-verification: googlee16c7726ecc34510.html

 • Environmental Documentation: Early 2022

-• Right-of-way and Easement Coordination with Impacted Properties: Late 2022/Early 2023
+• Right-of-way and Easement Coordination with Impacted Properties: Late 2022 through mid-2023

 Next Steps

-Final (100%) design for the project is expected to be complete in early 2023.
+Final (100%) design for the project is expected to be complete in mid-2023.
 The city secured full funding for environmental study, design and construction of the planned operational improvements using city funds and federal funding administered by CDOT and the Denver Regional Council of Governments (DRCOG).
-Construction is expected to begin in late 2023.
+Construction is expected to begin in early 2024.

 Contact the Project Team

 The city of Aurora values concerns and comments of residents and businesses in the area.
 The 2016 study included extensive public involvement which shaped the plan for improvements.
-Updates during this environmental study and design phase will be posted here and sent to the project’s electronic mailing list.
-Please email or call Leah Langerman if you have any thoughts to share or email her to join the project mailing list.
+Please email or call Leah Langerman if you have any questions or would like to sign up to receive project updates.

 Project Contact